 - I’ve seen the transformation that can happen when we connect into our bodies and be with what’s there, and I’m excited to help you begin your own transformation!

 just completely transformed my left shoulder.
 I feel like I have shifted in a very deep way from within.
 My shoulder used to be curved forward, and I was in constant pain, but now my body is more symmetrical, and I have less pain in my shoulder and chest.
 The last two sessions

-I’m someone who is happiest working with my hands — drawing, carving, sewing, working with clay.
-I’m fascinated with the human body — our anatomy, how we move, how we tick mentally and emotionally.
+I’m someone who is happiest working with my hands.
+I’m also fascinated with the human body — our anatomy, how we move, how we tick mentally and emotionally.
 I get really excited about the cutting edge of healing our minds and bodies.
 And I thrive on silence and being still; for me meditation feels like a home base.

 I’m a Registered Biodynamic Craniosacral Therapist (RCST®) with the Biodynamic Craniosacral Association of North America.
 I completed a three-year, 700-hour training in Biodynamic Craniosacral Therapy, which included in-depth anatomy, over 200 hours of hands-on session work, and an independent study.
 I’m continually honing my skills through advanced trainings and by doing my own research into trauma and the nervous system.

-Healing Birth/Early Life Trauma
+Healing Early Life Trauma

 How about you?